Saturday, May 19, 2012

 And now the Wilf the PON blog comes to an end.

-At the cafe under the arcades, the waitress bearing a half croissant asked after Wilf.
-When I told her the news, she too burst into tears .
-Seeing her run inside a Dutch couple at a table by the window glared at me as if I was some sort of monster .
+At the cafe under the arcades the waitress asks after Wilf.
+When I tell her there's no more need for a half croissant she too bursts into tears.
+Seeing her rush tearfully inside a Dutch couple at a table by the window glare at me as if I'm some sort of monster .

-In the afternoon the second vet, the lovelier of the two ladies, stopped by with a little card addressed to Wilf and Digby .
-On it a single line of prose : " We are not saints but we have kept our appointment .
-How many people can say as much ? " .
-A pretty good epitaph for the two boyz.
+In the afternoon one of the young vets stops by with some flowers and a card.
+On it a quote addressed to the PONs : " We are not saints but we have kept our appointment .
+How many people can say as much ? ".
+A sweet thought and a fine epitaph.

-The family fellow finally sleeping next to his brother.
+The family fellow finally sleeping next to his brother on top of the ridge.
 The old floor tiles from the barn laid above him.
-Last night a huge thunderstorm.
-As the thunder roared and the rain pelted down ' the font ' turned to me and said " Wilfs warm and safe".
+Last night a huge lightning storm.
+As the thunder roars and the rain pelts down ' the font ' turns to me and says " Wilfs warm and safe".

 This morning a trip to the vets with a case of champagne.
-Without them this blog would have run a shorter course.
+Without their kindness this blog would have run a shorter course.

 Now we have family and friends to see.
 France to explore .
 A trip to Maine and Nantucket next month.
 Then to India.
 A school for blind girls and a saintly woman who runs a home for stray dogs in Delhi.
 Maybe California in the early fall.
-A graduation .
+A Cost Centre graduation.
 A full house through the summer .
-Then, perhaps next Spring , two more PON brothers ?
+Then, perhaps next Spring,two more PON brothers ?

-And so , with thanks and best wishes to you all , farewell .
+And so , with thanks and best wishes to all who've followed Wilf through his ups and downs, farewell .

 Friday, May 18, 2012